A promotional graphic for Indiana Birth Center with succulents in the background and text 'Working With Us' in the center.

 • Once the Birth Assistant has completed the Birth Assistant Skills Self-Assessment and the Birth Assistant Orientation Checklist to the satisfaction of themself and the Director of Midwifery, they may function independently in accordance with their job description

-• The only positions we are currently hiring for are listed on this page.
-However, if you are a health professional or work in a birth-adjacent industry, we would be happy to know about your interest in joining our team.
+• If you are a health professional or work in a birth-adjacent industry, we would be happy to know about your interest in joining our team.
 You can send resumes and introduction letters through the document upload feature below.